Weinstein Rape Trial Jurors Keep Focus on ‘Sopranos’ Actress

-The name that keeps coming up more than any other at Harvey Weinstein’s rape trial — Annabella Sciorra — was front and center again Friday as jurors began their fourth day of deliberations by listening to a reading of a large chunk of her testimony.
+One name that keeps coming up in deliberations at Harvey Weinstein’s rape trial — Annabella Sciorra — was front and center again Friday as jurors started their fourth day without a verdict by listening to a reading of a large chunk of her testimony.

 The jury has already focused on emails that Weinstein sent regarding Sciorra, including ones to the private Israeli spy agency he allegedly enlisted to dig up dirt on would-be accusers as reporters were working on stories about allegations against him in 2017.